The Episcopal Church in Minnesota

-Over the last Episcopate, we have developed deep and abiding practices at the faith community and system level to do the work of, what we call, engaging God’s mission.
-This, quite simply, means that we actively seek out and participate in the reconciliation work of God in our neighborhoods and communities.
+Over the last Episcopate, we have developed deep and abiding practices to do the work that we call engaging God’s mission.
+This, quite simply, means that we actively seek out and participate in the God's work of reconciliation in our neighborhoods and communities.

-Many faith communities have done work to discover their identity and gifts, and enter into relationship with their neighbors in order to better understand the places that they might partner.
+Many faith communities have enaged in discernment to discover their identity and gifts, and have entered into relationship with their neighbors in order to better understand the places that they might partner.

-Additionally, each year, faith communities in ECMN are invited into learning around a topic, called a Mission Opportunity.
-From hunger to homelessness, from Haiti to racial reconciliation, each year offers an opportunity for faith communities to learn about something new, and determine whether or not they’re called to take on work around this issue long-term.
-All of those specific opportunities have led us to a more global look at how we are invited to and how we are becoming the Beloved Community.
+Additionally, each year, faith communities in ECMN are invited into learning around a Mission Opportunity.
+From hunger to homelessness, from poverty in Haiti to racial reconciliation, each year offers an opportunity for faith communities to learn about something new and determine whether or not they’re called to take on work around this issue long-term.
+All of those opportunities have led us to a more global look at how we are invited into, and how we are becoming, the Beloved Community.

 ECMN Offices in North Minneapolis

-In 2017, the offices of ECMN moved from Loring Park to North Minneapolis.
-North Minneapolis is a historically and systemically marginalized community.
-The move to this neighborhood started with a relationship that had been built with a local business.
-When the building in which that business operated became available, it was clear that this was an opportunity to both invest in a vibrant community, while also expanding ECMN’s ability to gather together.
+In 2017, the offices of ECMN moved from Loring Park to North Minneapolis, a historically and systemically marginalized community in Minnesota's largest city.
+The move to this neighborhood started with a relationship missioners had built with a local business.
+When the building in which that business operated became available, it was clear that this was an opportunity to both invest in a vibrant community and expand ECMN’s ability to gather together.

-The ECMN Offices, on the corner of West Broadway and Emerson, consist of 3 floors of meeting space, including a large Gathering Space that can hold up to 100, plus conference rooms on two levels.
-These spaces are used regularly by faith communities, but are used mostly by individuals and organizations in the community, who are able to run programs, host events and retreats in the space free of charge.
-From events promoting wealth building for African American women, to youth programs supporting multi-generational mentorship for young men, to board retreats for community non-profits, rarely a day goes by without at least one of these spaces being used.
+The ECMN Offices, on the corner of West Broadway and Emerson, consist of three floors of meeting space, including a large Gathering Space that can hold up to 100 and conference rooms on two levels.
+While these spaces are used regularly by faith communities, they are used mostly by individuals and organizations in the community, who run programs and host events and retreats in the space free of charge.
+From events promoting wealth-building for African American women to youth programs supporting multi-generational mentorship for young men to board retreats for community non-profits, rarely does a day go by without at least one of these spaces being used by the community.

-Just as each faith community is called to build partnerships and engage God’s mission in their neighborhood, so too are the Bishop and Missioners called to do so in North Minneapolis.
+Just as each faith community is called to build partnerships and engage God’s mission in their neighborhood, so too are the Bishop and Missioners called to partnership and engaging God's mission in North Minneapolis.

 Here are a few ways to get involved: